fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

     input.stream=activemq:topic:fedora

+The camel URI for a reindexing queue.

+    reindexing.stream=activemq:queue:reindexing

 The baseUrl for the Solr server.
 If using Solr 4.x or better, the URL should include the core name.